3-Day Mumbai Itinerary | India

 Mount Mary Church and Bandra Fair

-Mount Mary Church Mumbai
+Mount Mary's Church Mumbai

 Mount Mary Church is high on a hill near Bandra, overlooking the Arabian Sea.
 It’s a lovely church and I’m sure usually a quiet serene place to visit.
 We decided to go there on a whim on our way back to South Mumbai; we were so pleased we did.
 It just so happened that the annual week-long Bandra Fair was in full flow.
 This meant the church wasn’t such a calm place as I’m sure it normally is.

-Bandra Fair Mount Mary Church Mumbai
+Bandra Fair Mount Marys Church Mumbai

 For us, the fair made it for us as we’re not really into churches but love a local festival.
 The whole area surrounding the church was festooned with bunting and was heaving with devotees and pilgrims.
 Apparently, tens of thousands visit each year.